Charanya753/AI_Learning_Path_Generator/README.md

 ## Dataset

 The dataset consists of student-related information such as performance scores, learning preferences, and progress details.
-You can find the dataset in the data/sample_data.csv file.
+You can find the dataset in the sample_data.csv file.
 ## Tools & Technologies

 Pandas: For student data manipulation and analysis.